canonical/github-runner-operator/src-docs/runner_logs.py.md

 remove_outdated_crashed() → None
 ```

-Remove the logs of the crashed runners that are older than 7 days.
+Remove the logs of the crashed runners that are older than a certain amount of time.